Seaman’s Wage Claims, Personal Injury, and Wrongful Death

 Experienced Charleston, South Carolina Jones Act Attorneys

-The law firm of John Hughes Cooper, P.C. has focused on admiralty law and offshore accident cases since its founding in 1984.
+The law firm of Cooper and Bilbrey, P.C. has focused on admiralty law and offshore accident cases since its founding in 1984.
 Over the years, we have successfully represented many seamen in Jones Act, unseaworthiness, and maintenance and cure cases and recovered compensation for them and their families through settlements and verdicts at trial.

 Find out more about how we can help.
 Call or Email us to schedule a free, confidential consultation with no obligation.